goliatone/wee-things-workshop/README.md

     * [dofile][dofile]
     * [dofile tutorial][dofile-tutorial]

-If you are new to programming, there is an online tutorial following the *Learn the Hard Way* method that uses Lua.
-[Here][learn-lua]
+If you are new to programming, there is an online tutorial following the [Learn the Hard Way][learn-lua] method that uses Lua.

 Lua has a package manager, [LuaRocks][luarocks].
 A package manager is a set of tools that help you install, upgrade, configure, and manage software packages, or modules, and their dependencies.
 From the LuaRocks website:
 >LuaRocks allows you to create and install Lua modules as self-contained packages called rocks.